 Coronavirus Disease 2019 (COVID-19)

-Since the outset, Public Health Ontario has been conducting laboratory testing and working with healthcare partners to expand testing capacity.
-We have also been working very closely with the Ministry of Health and local public health units to provide evidence and expertise to inform decisions and policy around surveillance, case and contact management, and infection control.
+Public Health Ontario has conducted laboratory testing and collaborated with healthcare partners to expand testing capacity since the outset of COVID-19.
+We are also working very closely with the Ministry of Health and local public health units to provide evidence and expertise that will inform decisions and policy around surveillance, case and contact management, and infection control.